helenclx/leilukin-site/src/links/stardew-valley-mod-list.md

 {% container "article", "content__section" %}
 ## Mod Tiers

 The tiers for each mod included in my mod build are not necessary a judgement on the quality of the mods themselves.
-In my mod builds, mod tiers are ranked on a scale of 1-4, based on how important the individual mods are for my experience with Stardew Valley.
+In my mod builds, mod tiers are ranked on a scale of 1-4, based on how important the individual mods are for my experience with {% cite "Stardew Valley" %}.

 Tier 1 - Essential
-: This tier indicates mods that I cannot play Stardew Valley without.
+: This tier indicates mods that I cannot play {% cite "Stardew Valley" %} without.
 Usually this is because I find those mods make very crucial changes to the game, typically by fixing things that bother me the most in the vanilla game.
 Similarly, mods of the Patch category that belong to this tier make critical changes to other mods.
-I consider excluding Tier 1 mods will negatively affect my experience with Stardew Valley.
+I consider excluding Tier 1 mods will negatively affect my experience with {% cite "Stardew Valley" %}.

 Tier 2 - Very Important
 : This tier indicates mods that vastly improve my experience with the game.
 Mods belong to this tier are the bread and butter of my mod build.
-That said, unlike Tier 1 mods, excluding Tier 2 mods from my playthrough does not actively make my Stardew Valley experience worse either.
+That said, unlike Tier 1 mods, excluding Tier 2 mods from my playthrough does not actively make my {% cite "Stardew Valley" %} experience worse either.

 Tier 3 - Somewhat Important
 : This tier indicates mods that make changes that are in smaller scope or more subjective compared to Tier 1 and Tier 2 mods.
 Usually this is because the changes made by Tier 3 mods are less noticeable or more of a matter of personal taste.